Pokémon Live!: Act I

 In the meantime, Delia and Professor Oak approach the old, run-down building where the Snorlax lecture is supposed to be held.
 After Delia confesses that she feels that she is losing touch with her son, the Professor reassures her by saying that things never stay the same for long ("Everything Changes").
 Suddenly, several Rocket Grunts rush out of the shadows and surround them, and Giovanni says that the lecture was a trap to lure Professor Oak to them.
 When the Boss also recognizes Delia, she insists that anything between them was in the past, to which he says that some things don't have to change.
 Giovanni orders the Rocket Grunts to take Delia and Oak to an (offstage) helicopter and to his headquarters, where they'll witness something that will change the world forever ("Everything Changes (Reprise 1)").

 Back in the forest, the heroes are lost and alone after Brock earlier threw the map in the river while asking a female trainer for directions.
 They try getting help from a deaf trainer with Brock interpreting his signs, who agrees to share his map on the condition that he and the "guy with the goofy smile" have a battle first.
-Ash agrees to this, but the deaf trainer sends out Jigglypuff, who instantly starts singing and puts everyone but its trainer to sleep.
-In spite of this, the deaf trainer leaves his map with the heroes as Jigglypuff draws on their faces.
-Afterwards, Misty wakes up and starts wiping Jigglypuff's marks off of Ash's face while singing about her secret feelings for him and her fear of rejection ("Misty's Song").
-Ash and Brock soon wake up as well, with the former wondering aloud who was singing just now.
-Misty claims the song was an effect of Jigglypuff's song, and the heroes continue on to the next part of the path, this time with Misty carrying the map.
+Offended, Ash agrees to this, but the deaf trainer sends out Jigglypuff, who instantly starts singing, which makes everyone fall asleep, after which Jigglypuff draws on their faces.
+Some time later, Misty wakes up and wipes Jigglypuff's drawings off Ash's face, singing about her unrequited love for him as she does so ("Misty's Song").
+Ash and Brock wake up as well, with the former wondering aloud who was singing just now.
+Misty claims the song was Jigglypuff's, and the heroes notice that the deaf trainer kept his end of the deal and left his map for them.
+The group continues on to the next part of the path, this time with Misty carrying the map.

-Meanwhile, Meowth gets Jessie and James—who have also fallen asleep from Jigglypuff's song—out of the pit while complaining about their incompetence.
+Meanwhile, Meowth gets Jessie and James, who have also danced to Jigglypuff's song, out of the pit while complaining about their incompetence.
 Realizing that Meowth is right, Jessie and James lament their status as failures.
 Meowth cheers them up by telling them that being failures is something at which they're successful ("The Best at Being the Worst").
 With that, the Rockets set out to find Pikachu again.
 Using their Magikarp submarine, they manage to catch up with the trainers at Cerulean Blue Lagoon, where Ash declares that he's going to use Pikachu against the gym leader ("Pikachu (I Choose You)").
 While the kids get caught up in the song, Team Rocket captures Pikachu when he dances near them.
 By the time Ash realizes Pikachu is missing, Team Rocket is long gone.